athack-ctf/chall2026-terminal-access/README.md

 - **[source/README.md](source/README.md)**: Comprehensive instructions on how to have a running instance of your challenge from the source.
-  If your project includes multiple subprojects, please consult us (Anis and Hugo).
+  If your project includes multiple subprojects, please consult us (Alin and William).
 - **[source/*](source/)**: Your source code.

 ## 3. Offline Artifacts [OPTIONAL]